rostockerlabs/wp_docker/README.md

 ## Bugs :bug:

 The project will upgrade continously.
-If there is a problem, please create a but report in the issues section.
+If there is a problem, please create a bug report in the issues section.

 ## Contact :content: